 The Respondent(s) will be provided an opportunity to file a formal response.
-The formal response shall be filed with the Affirmative Action Officer by the Respondent(s) within twenty (20) calendar days from the date the Respondent(s) received the signed complaint.
+The formal response shall be filed with the Office of Equal Opportunity by the Respondent(s) within twenty (20) calendar days from the date the Respondent(s) received the signed complaint.